 What is a micron?

-micron, also known as (µm), is a small unit of measurement that measures length.
-It is another name for micrometer, which is one-thousandth of a millimeter, or one-millionth of a meter.
+A micron, also known as (µm), is a small unit of measurement for length.
+It is another name for micrometer, which is one-thousandth of a millimeter, or, one-millionth of a meter.
 Airborne particles are usually described in microns.